-- For the purpose of implementing these Regulations and consistent with the provisions of Connecticut General Statutes Chapter 124, Section 8-2, the Town of East Hampton is hereby divided into zoning districts as enumerated in these Regulations. - The boundaries of the zoning districts shall be as shown on maps established by the Commission entitled, "Zoning Map of the Town of East Hampton East Hampton Zoning Map", dated April 20,2018 August 1, 2021, revised as indicated, on file with the Town Clerk. - 3.
+- 1. For the purpose of implementing these Regulations and consistent with the provisions of Connecticut General Statutes Chapter 124, Section 8-2, the Town of East Hampton is hereby divided into zoning districts as enumerated in these Regulations. - 2.
+The boundaries of the zoning districts shall be as shown on maps established by the Commission entitled, "East Hampton Zoning Map", dated August 1, 2021, revised as indicated, on file with the Town Clerk. - 3.
 This map shall be declared to be a part of these Regulations.